lasercata/SKRIDPlatform/assets/data/README.md

 ## Dependencies
 - [`verovio`](https://book.verovio.org/installing-or-building-from-sources/command-line.html) to convert the sources into mei and other file formats ;
 - [`mscore`](https://musescore.org/en/download) to do some conversions (try package `musescore` in your Linux distribution) ;
-- [`musicxml2ly`](https://manpages.ubuntu.com/manpages/trusty/man1/musicxml2ly.1.html) to convert musicXML to lilypond.
+- [`musicxml2ly`](https://manpages.ubuntu.com/manpages/trusty/man1/musicxml2ly.1.html) to convert musicXML to lilypond ;
+- [`Musypher`](https://github.com/lasercata/Musypher) to create the cypher dump from the MEI.
+It is not needed to download it, it is done automatically.

 ## Usage
 To generate all files :